dspice2003/reflection/README.md

-# end of first week
+# end of week one
 ## 9/8/2017
 # day 1: installed putty and loged into classroom
 # day 2: learned code for putty